vAHiD55555/port-based-v2ray-configs/README.md

 This repository contains a collection of V2Ray configurations, aggregated from various public sources.
 The configs are automatically categorized by protocol and port using a Python script.

+> [!NOTE]
+> If you find this repository helpful, please consider giving it a star ⭐.
+Your support is greatly appreciated!
 ---

 ## 📊 Config Stats